Nimbus JOSE + JWT

 |Octet key pair (RFC 8037)||OKP|

-The JOSE / JWT layer is neatly decoupled from the underlying cryptography
+Neat decoupling between the JOSE / JWT layer and the underlying cryptography implementations

 - JWS (RFC 7515)

 - JWA (RFC 7518)

 - JWK Thumbprint (RFC 7638)